jdtsmith/python-mls/README.md

   (python-mls-setup))
 ```

-Python-MLS will then  automatically enable itself in your python inferior shell, which you can start however you normally do (e.g. `M-x run-python`).
+Python-MLS will then  automatically enable itself in your python inferior shell, which you can start however you normally do (e.g. `C-c C-p` in a Python buffer, or `M-x run-python`).

 # Usage